 It’s the Sunday before Thanksgiving, the calm before the storm of the holiday season.
 Are you feeling overwhelmed?
-Maybe you have growing to-do list before company arrives, or maybe your hosting the big event and secretly keep asking yourself how everything going to fit in the oven?
-Or maybe you want to make sure the only dish you’re making turns out just like grandma’s?
-There are infinite reason why you could possibly feel overwhelmed at this moment, but let me reassure you that you are not alone.
+Maybe you have a growing to-do list before company arrives, or maybe you’re hosting the big event and secretly keep asking yourself how is everything going to fit in the oven?
+Or maybe you want to make sure the only dish you’re making turns out just like grandmas?
+There are infinite reasons why you could possibly feel overwhelmed at this moment, but let me reassure you that you are not alone.

 I know for me, I easily get overwhelmed by the chaos of the holidays, especially when it comes to recipes and preparing meals for a group of people this time of year.
 As part of the holidays comes the traditional dishes, often passed down through the family and eaten year after year.
 You know, green green bean casserole, sausage stuffing, mashed potatoes…the usual.
 These crowd-pleasing dishes are often heavy on the butter, cream, sugar or all of the above, and not particularly consistent with the lifestyle I chose to live or my nutrition philosophy.
 This tends to leave me torn between modifying these tried and true recipes and ditching them completely to make something completely untraditional.
 And to make things harder, recipes are easier to access than ever.
 It’s not just mom’s cookbook your flipping through for inspiration.

 I absolutely love seeing all the recipes that are developed and shared around the holidays but this sometimes can be overwhelming.
 I tend to start bookmarking almost every recipe I see because, let’s face it, bloggers nowadays are wizards in the kitchen with an incredible eye for food styling that makes your jaw drop as soon as you see their creation.
 The flavor combinations, presentation, and creativity always has me stunned and craving more.
 Now, do I actually get around to making these recipes?
 Most of the time, no. As compelling as these recipes may be, I tend to revert back to my favorites, the simple recipes that are my comforts and put me at ease during this time of high-energy.